 MISCELLANEOUS

-Salt and mild seasonings as tolerated; finely ground pepper;
+and mild seasonings as tolerated; finely

 cocoa powder.

-Whole seed spices and herbs; popcorn; whole grain
+seed spices and herbs; popcorn; whole grain

-snacks; nuts; seeds; strong flavored spices or herbs
+seeds; strong flavored spices or herbs

 not tolerated; olives, pickles